intel-lab-lkp/linux/Documentation/iio/adxl345.rst

 driver supports either none or a single active interrupt (INT) line, selectable from the two available options: INT1 or INT2.
 The active INT line should be specified in the device tree.
-If no INT line is configured, the sensor defaults to FIFO bypass mode, where event detection is disabled and only X, Y, and Z axis measurements are available.
+If no INT line is configured, the sensor defaults to FIFO bypass mode, where event detection is disabled and only individual X, Y, and Z axes measurements are available.

 The table below lists the ADXL345-related device files located in the device-specific path: ``/sys/bus/iio/devices/iio:deviceX/events``.